-The restatement made did not impact the statements of financial position, statements of income and OCI, statements of changes in equity and cash flows of the Bank for the years ended December 31, 2021 and 2020.
+The restatement made did not impact the statements of financial position, statements of income and OCI, statements of changes in equity and cash flows of the Bank for the year ended December 31, 2021.

 In accordance with the Bank's By-Laws, profit share of officers and employees is computed at 10.0% of net income after tax.